Taireyune/keypoint-editor/README.md

 ## Save open or export data
 ### Save and open works
 Unfinished work can be saved and reopened.
-Pixel coordinates and real distances (parallel to the camera plane with distoration corrections) can be exported for 2D analysis or further 3D triangulation with other camera views.
+Pixel coordinates and real distance coordinates can be exported for 2D analysis or further 3D triangulation with other camera views.

-### export data
+### Export data
+Before exporting, the GUI will ask if the parameters from the calibrations and setting will be used to adjust the 2D point coordinates for more accurate analysis.

 <img
 src="https://github.com/Taireyune/keypoint_editor/blob/master/images/exported_data.png"
 width="840" height="525" alt="exported data">